carterdossias/StockPricePrediction-FullStack/README.md

 ---

 ## Overview
-The goal of this project is to leverage various data sources—such as historical stock data and news articles—to build a machine learning model capable of predicting a stock’s closing price for a specified day.
-The application consists of:
+The goal of the project is to leverage stock data sources and data sets along with financial news articles about each stock to build a maching learning model capable of predicting a stock's closing price for a specific day
+The application consists of the following:

-1. **A MySQL database** to store stock data and sentiment scores.
+1. **A MySQL database** running in my homelab to store stock data and sentiment scores.
-2. **Python scripts** for data ingestion, processing, and sentiment analysis.
+2. **Python scripts** for data ingestion, processing, and sentiment analysis along with machine learning.
 3. **A Web App** (Flask) that allows users to query and visualize data, run predictions, and manage data import via an admin portal.

 ---

 ## Features
-- **Automatic Data Import**: Python scripts fetch stock data (using Yahoo Finance) and import it into MySQL.
+- **Automatic Data Import**: Python scripts can be run to fetch stock data (using Yahoo Finance) and import it into MySQL.
-- **News Sentiment Analysis**: Daily news summaries are scored with a sentiment value \([-1, +1]\), which is stored alongside stock data.
+- **News Sentiment Analysis**: Daily news summaries are scored with my fine tuned FinnBert modelwith a sentiment value \([-1, +1]\), which is stored alongside stock data.
 - **Database Management**: A homelab MySQL server running in my rack (managed by @NoahMalewicki) holds all data in structured tables (e.g., `<TICKER>_data`).
 - **Admin Portal**: A password-protected interface that lets authorized users import new tickers and manage data.
-- **Web Interface**: Users can view historical data, run predictions (once the ML model is in place), and see sentiment analysis.
+- **Web Interface**: Users can view historical data, run predictions, and see sentiment analysis.
+- **User Accounts**: Users can sign up / sign in to create an account where the passwords are stored in hash for security.

 ---